 Step 1: Getting to Know Your Students

-For me, the first step is always getting to know your students.
+I believe you have to get to know the students as your first step .
 You can read why I think knowing your students first is essential for autism classroom setup in this post.
-It's the first in the 10-step method for setting up a special education classroom.
-I use a Teaching Intervention Plan to get to know the students as well as to plan out how their instruction needs to be delivered.
+It’s the first in the 10-step method for setting up a special education classroom.
+So, I use a Teaching Intervention Plan to get to know the students as well as to plan out how their instruction needs to be delivered.

-The Teaching Intervention Plan above outlines the skills being taught, as well as targets specific activities on the schedule with lots of opportunities for practice.
-It then goes on to outline the times that the skill can be generalized, the teaching strategy that is going to be used (e.g., PECS), and how data is going to be collected.
+You use the Teaching Intervention Plan (above) to outline the skills being taught, as well as targets specific activities on the schedule with lots of opportunities for practice.
+You then go on to outline the times that the skill can be generalized, the teaching strategy that is going to be used (e.g., PECS), and how data is going to be collected.

 Why Do We Need the Teaching Intervention Plan?